Need pest help? Save $50 on your first recurring service today with code GET50

 What Orkin Does

-Orkin technicians are trained to help manage flies.
-Since every home is different, the Orkin technician will design a unique fly treatment program to help you repel deer flies.
+Orkin Pros are trained to help manage flies.
+Since every home is different, the Orkin Pro will design a unique fly treatment program to help you repel deer flies.

 However, this is an ongoing process, not a one-time treatment.
 Orkin’s exclusive A.I.M. solution is a continuing cycle of three critical steps — Assess, Implement and Monitor.